Psychosis. Symptoms and Treatment

 Monosymptomatic Hypochondriacal Psychosis (MHP)

-The somatic delusions can appear also in Monosymptomatic Hypochondriacal Psychosis (MHP).
-The Monosymptomatic Hypochondriacal Psychosis is a different entity than Hypochondria.
-Hypochondria (called also Hypochondriasis) is a sub-category of the Somatic Symptom Disorder.
-In Hypochondria the somatic delusions are “less deep”, allowing the affected individual some insight that the delusions don’t make sense, despite that they can’t oppose the ideas.
-In hypochondriacs the logic says “it can’t be” but the feelings undermine the logic, and the latter surrender.
+The somatic delusions can also appear in Monosymptomatic Hypochondriacal Psychosis (MHP).
+The Monosymptomatic Hypochondriacal Psychosis is a different entity than hypochondria.
+Hypochondria (also called hypochondriasis) is a sub-category of the Somatic Symptom Disorder.
+In hypochondria, the somatic delusions are “less deep,” allowing the affected individual some insight that the delusions don’t make sense, despite the fact that they can’t oppose the ideas.
+In hypochondriacs, the logic says “it can’t be,” but the feelings undermine the logic, and the latter surrender.

-While hypochondriacs understand that the feared disease is not real, in somatic-type delusional disorder the patients are unshakable convinced of the physical root cause of their complaints.
-So, the only difference between delusional disorder and hypochondria is of quantitative nature.
+While hypochondriacs understand that the feared disease is not real, in somatic-type delusional disorder, the patients are unshakable convinced of the physical root cause of their complaints.
+So, the only difference between delusional disorder and hypochondria is of a quantitative nature.

 Hallucinations